Histogram-based Parameter-efficient Tuning for Passive and Active Sonar Classification

 \section{Abstract}

 Parameter-efficient transfer learning (PETL) methods adapt large artificial neural networks to downstream tasks without fine-tuning the entire model.
 However, existing additive methods, such as adapters, sometimes struggle to capture distributional shifts in intermediate feature embeddings.
 We propose a novel histogram-based parameter-efficient tuning (HPT) technique that captures the statistics of the target domain and modulates the embeddings.
-Experimental results on three downstream passive sonar datasets (ShipsEar, DeepShip, VTUAD) demonstrate that HPT outperforms conventional adapters.
+Experimental results on three downstream passive sonar datasets (ShipsEar, DeepShip, Vessel Type Underwater Acoustic Data (VTUAD)) demonstrate that HPT outperforms conventional adapters.
 Notably, HPT achieves 91.8\% vs. 89.8\% accuracy on VTUAD.
-Furthermore, HPT trains faster and yields feature representations closer to those of fully fine-tuned models.
-Overall, HPT balances parameter savings and performance, providing a distribution-aware alternative to existing adapters and shows a promising direction for scalable transfer learning in resource-constrained environments.
+For active sonar imagery (Watertank, Turntable), HPT is competitive with other PETL methods.
+Furthermore, HPT yields feature representations closer to those of fully fine-tuned models.
+Overall, HPT balances parameter savings and provides a distribution-aware alternative to existing adapters and shows a promising direction for transfer learning in resource-constrained environments.
 The code is publicly available: \url{https://github.com/Advanced-Vision-and-Learning-Lab/HLAST_DeepShip_ParameterEfficient}.